null

 • Commercial-grade cast acrylic — clear as glass

-• Durable under normal conditions; sensitive to prolonged UV
+• Durable under normal conditions; sensitive to prolonged, direct UV

 • Lighter than steel — easier single-person handling